skounouho/UQ-ROM/README.md

 1. Download the files.
 3. Copy and paste all the fix files (and replace `fix_nh.cpp`) to the `src` directory of your LAMMPS installation.
 4. Create a symbolic links to your installation of eigen in your `src` folder.
-Ensure the link is callde `eigen`.
+Ensure the link is named `eigen`.
 5. Build as usual.

 If you have previously installed the package, run `Uninstall.sh`.